What is the Census?

 - programs that help children learn while their parents work, by helping pay for quality child care.

 States, localities and businesses use census data to plan, including where to put new schools or to open new stores.

 Policy makers, researchers, policy analysts and others use census data to understand how people are faring.

 Why does the census miss kids?

 Why does the census miss so many young children?

 Some young children are missed because they live in households that are more likely to be missed.
 Many young children are missed because their families respond to the census but leave them off.
-Our research shows that the problem could be even worse in 2020: when we surveyed families with young children and incomes under $50,000, one in ten –10%– said they would not count their young child and another 8% said they were uncertain whether they would.
+Our research shows that the problem could be even worse: when we surveyed families in 2019 with young children and incomes under $50,000, one in ten –10%– said they would not count their young child and another 8% said they were uncertain whether they would.

 Children are more likely to be missed in a census if:

 - They live in large and complex households